david2999999/Leet-Code-Youtube/README.md

     - Validate our input
        * What if our input is null?
        * What if our input is empty?
+       * What if our input is negative or equal to 0?
     - What algorithm are we using?
     - What data structure will we be instantiating?
     - Any side cases to consider when implementing the code